-The African American Community is in crucial need of work on the highest level.
+The Bilalian Community (Black Descendants of Slaves in America ADOS) is in crucial need of work on the highest level.
 The work for Moral Reform, Spiritual Upliftment, Economic Development, Environmental Improvement, Educational Excellence, and all around Human Achievement.
 However, the humble the efforts by many to construct a working system that would resurrect the life of our people has proven to be inconclusive in rendering an effective solution for the complex problems that attack the very fiber of human evolution and procreation.
 It is now necessary to make bold, new, and daring advances in the arena of Human Struggle to over come the negative forces, influences, and stigma of a vicious degenerative cycle of self-destruction and moral decay.
 Our streets, parks, schools, businesses, and homes are not secure from the assault of crime and violence.
 If we as human beings are to survive we must understand that, there is only one solution and the one problem, Unity.
 Our community has been and is divided into many diverse factions each having it's own ideology, philosophy, methodology, and agenda for confronting the various symptoms of the problem.
 Yet they all agree that there is a greater need for unity.

 Nation of Islam

 Elijah Muhammad: The True History of Jesus

 On July the Fourth the day of America's Independence celebration, He announced the beginning of His mission which was to restore and to resurrect His lost and found people, who were identified as the original members of the Tribe of Shabazz from the Lost Nation of Asia.
 The lost people of the original nation of African descent, were captured, exploited, and dehumanized to serve as servitude slaves of America for over three centuries.
 His mission was to teach the downtrodden and defenseless Black people a thorough Knowledge of God and of themselves, and to put them on the road to Self-Independence with a superior culture and higher civilization than they had previously experienced.